Feohr/refer/CONTRIBUTING.md

     fn foo(res: &Resource);
     ```

-- **DO NOT** declare a function inside a function.
-Just... why?
+- You may not declare a function inside a function.

 - Rust has some neat pattern matching syntax.
-Use it.
+Do use them.

     ```rust
     // Instead of this.